hongjo/minimal-mistakes/_pages/publication.md

 ![](/assets/images/3dsynt.JPG)

 Hongjo Kim and Hyoungkwan Kim (2018).
-"3D Reconstruction of Construction Entities for Training Object Detectors" Automation in Construction, 88, 23–30.
+"3D reconstruction of a concrete mixer truck for training object detectors" Automation in Construction, 88, 23–30.

 Seongdeok Bang, Hongjo Kim, and Hyoungkwan Kim (2017).
 "UAV-based Automatic Generation of High-Resolution Panorama at a Construction Site with a Focus on Preprocessing for Image Stitching" Automation in Construction.
 84, 70–80.